Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Appendix: Additional Analyses

 \section{Appendix: Additional Analyses}

 Here we include some additional model fitting results which were omitted from the main text.
-In particular, we show selected model estimates and model diagnostics for the other cohorts considered.
+In particular, we show selected model estimates and model diagnostics for the other cohorts considered along with an additional model checking procedure and simulation study.
 We also investigate the effect of using varying numbers of games for the historic influence.

 \paragraph*{Examining Winner-/Loser-Effects across Cohorts} In Figure~\ref{fig_s1} we show the posterior distributions of individual $\beta$ parameters for each player in the 2000-2200 and 2300-2500 cohorts.
 In each case we see similar results to those shown in the main text.
 The majority of posterior distributions for $\beta_j$ contain zero, with a small number of players showing positive or negative estimates.
 This behaviour is common across all ranges of rating we considered.